plugwise/plugwise-beta/README.md

 Just click on the device and adjust accordingly!

+Please note that you can also click the cogwheel right top corner to rename all entities of a device at once.

 # It doesn't work

-If you notice issuess, we are on discord and on the Community.
+If you notice issuess, we are on Discord and on the (Community forums)[https://community.home-assistant.io/t/plugwise-smile-custom-component-beta/183560].
 You can also create an Issue in these repos:

   - [plugwise-beta](https://github.com/plugwise/plugwise-beta) - the `custom_component` for HA Core
   - [Plugwise-Smile](https://github.com/plugwise/Plugwise-Smile) - the python module interfacing between the plugwise component and your Smile
+  - [python-plugwise](https://github.com/plugwise/python-plugwise) - the python module interfacing with the plugwise USB-stick

 # Smile?